One moment

 What it is, how it works, what it's studied for, and safety considerations.

-Retatrutide is being studied for combined activity at GIP, GLP-1, and glucagon receptors.
-GLP-1 and GIP pathways are involved in appetite, insulin response, and metabolic signaling; glucagon receptor activity is being investigated for possible effects on energy expenditure and metabolic regulation.
-Because it remains investigational, this is not an established treatment mechanism for patients.
+Retatrutide is being studied for combined activity at the GIP, GLP-1, and glucagon receptors.
+GIP and GLP-1 pathways are involved in appetite and insulin signaling; glucagon-receptor activity is being investigated for possible effects on energy expenditure and metabolism.
+Because retatrutide remains investigational, this is not an established treatment mechanism, and its effects in general patient use are not established.

 Many patients begin with a lower starting option so a licensed clinician can evaluate tolerance, medical history, goals, and safety factors before any adjustments are considered.
 The starting option shown below is informational and reflects available program data, not self-directed dosing instructions.
 Final medication, dose, frequency, and treatment plan are determined by a licensed clinician.